5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 It ⌹⌹.⌹⌹ plus ⌹⌹.⌹⌹.
 ~~~

-Note that the `-` is treated as a special character here: in our example it means "0 to 9".
+Note that the `-` is treated as a meta character here: in our example it means "0 to 9".

 Even shorter: